shindeja/gatecheck/docs/policy.md

 # Gatecheck Policies
-Gatecheck allows users to define the task check policies simply JSON objects.
+Gatecheck allows users to define the task check policies as JSON objects.
 The policy document itself is of the form:
 ```json
 {
     "task": [ ]